How does IDD therapy treatment actually work – and is it safe?

 With pressure lowered and fluid moving, bulging material can be re-absorbed, the nerve irritation calms, and your spine can start to move and function more normally.

-In short: decompress + re-hydrate + calm the nerve.
+In short: IDD decompress + re-hydrate + calm the nerve.

 What you’ll feel in a session